Print full article

 - Family history of diabetes

-Gestational diabetes is usually a temporary type of seen in some pregnant women, usually during the second or third trimester.
-The cause is unknown, but it is thought that some hormones from the placenta increase insulin resistance in the mother causing elevated blood glucose levels.
 In Australia, gestational diabetes is usually diagnosed by an oral glucose tolerance test performed between the 24th and 28th week of pregnancy or earlier if the woman is at high risk.
 If gestational diabetes is not treated, the baby is likely to be larger than normal, be born with low glucose levels, and be born prematurely.
+Potential maternal complications during pregnancy and delivery include pre-eclampsia and higher rates of caesarean delivery, maternal birth injury, and postpartum haemorrhage.
 Gestational diabetes also raises the risk of eventually developing type 2 diabetes, for both the mother and the baby.